 Green tuning key

-Sometimes known as “green vintage tuning keys,” are tuning keys that have been given a patina to make them appear aged.
+Sometimes known as “green vintage tuning keys,” these are tuning keys that have been given a patina to make them appear aged.

 Grover tuners